HamzaAnis/MPILeaderElectionProtocol/README.md

-# LeaderElectionPrtocol MPI
+# LeaderElectionPrOtocol MPI
-##The implementation of the most common problem in the distributed computing.
+## The implementation of the most common problem in the distributed computing.

-Leader Election Protocol using MPI
+## Leader Election Protocol using MPI